rx-angular/rx-angular/libs/template/README.md

 #### Detach Strategy

-The Detach Strategy share its behavior with the **Local Strategy** .
-It can be seen as the **Local Strategys** more aggressive brother.
+The Detach Strategy shares its behavior with the **Local Strategy** .
+It can be seen as the **Local Strategies** more aggressive brother.
 Instead of just rendering scheduled changes, it will also `detach` (`ChangeDetectorRef#detach`) this very `ChangeDetectorRef` from the detection cycle.
-Use this strategy on your own risk.
-It provides absolute _maximum_ performance, since your `Component` is effectively resilient against re-renderings coming from any other source than this strategy.
-But it will come with some downsights as you will see when using it :).
+Use this strategy at your own risk.
+It provides absolute _maximum_ performance since your `Component` is effectively resilient against re-renderings coming from any other source than this strategy.
+But it will come with some down sights as you will see when using it :).
 Have fun!!

 | Name     | ZoneLess VE/I | Render Method VE/I | Coalescing             |
 | -------- | ------------- | ------------------ | ---------------------- |